LA Tech defeated both UL-Monroe and Northwestern State in the annual Jim Mize Invitational

 Meets hosted by four SEC programs highlight slate

-The 2016 campaign marks Stanley’s 28th year as head coach at LA Tech.
+The 2017-18 campaign marks Stanley's 36th overall year at Louisiana Tech and his 30th as head coach of LA Tech's men's and women's track squads.
 During that span, Stanley has guided the Bulldog and Lady Techster track and field programs through five different conference affiliations (Southland, American South, Sun Belt, Western Athletic and Conference USA) and a bevy of national landscape changes but the constant factor throughout that time span has been LA Tech continuing to win championships.

 In over three decades in Ruston, Stanley has amassed 21 Coach of the Year titles by his conference peers and won 19 conference championships in four different leagues as a head coach.
 When he was an assistant coach, Tech won another two conference titles to bring Stanley's overall trophy haul to 21 conference championships.